Omni-Path User Group

 The root of your personal directory tree, where you can store files, is also called your "home directory".
 Unix provides aliases for your home directory so that it's easy to move around and get back to it.
 Your home directory can be referred to as "$HOME" or using a tilde (~) and your username.
 For example, joeuser's home directory is ~joeuser.

 To navigate through your directories, you need to know the path to the directory you want to move to.
 Unix uses a "/" character to separate directory names when you are describing a directory path.
 Suppose that you have two subdirectories in your home directory, and they are project1 and project2.
-The path to these directories would be $HOME/project1 (or you could use ~username/project1) and $HOME/project2, respectively.
+The path to these directories would be $HOME/project1 (or ~username/project1) and $HOME/project2, respectively.

 Suppose further that under project1 are subdirectories input-data and results.
 Those directories are $HOME/project1/input-data and $HOME/project1/results.